Nursing R.N.–B.S. Completion Program

 The Nursing R.N.–B.S.
 Completion Program is intended for individuals with an associate’s degree in nursing and an unencumbered R.N. license.

-Baccalaureate nursing graduates provide theory-based nursing care to healthy and ill individuals, families, aggregates, and communities in diverse healthcare settings including hospitals, clinics, nursing homes, schools and outpatient facilities.
+Baccalaureate nursing graduates provide theory-based nursing care to all individuals, families, aggregates, and communities in diverse healthcare settings including hospitals, clinics, nursing homes, schools and outpatient facilities.
 The Nursing R.N.–B.S.
 Completion Program track is for nurses who have successfully completed a community college (associate degree) nursing program and have passed or will pass (within the first semester of admission) their state licensure exam (NCLEX-RN) for registered nurses (R.N.).
 The nursing curriculum builds on the knowledge and experience that registered nurses already possess as graduates of associate degree programs.

-The mission of the NYIT Department of Nursing is to provide excellence in nursing education from a transcultural perspective, extend access to opportunity to members of underrepresented groups in nursing, and to expand knowledge in the nursing profession with an emphasis on transcultural study.
+The mission of the NYIT Department of Nursing is to provide excellence in nursing education from a transcultural perspective, extend access opportunities to members of underrepresented groups in nursing, and to expand knowledge in the nursing profession with an emphasis on transcultural study.
 The department prepares students to provide nursing care in varied settings and to assume community and institutional roles that meet the needs of a global society.

 The mission of the Nursing R.N.–B.S.
 Completion Program is to develop professional nursing leaders in all areas of practice who can apply new and/or past nursing knowledge and build on existing competencies.
 The Nursing R.N.–B.S.
 Completion Program is designed to prepare nurses to function both independently and interdependently with other professionals in a wide variety of settings, and to meet present and future health-care needs of a global society.
 The Undergraduate program provides a foundation for graduate study.

 The Nursing R.N.–B.S.
 Completion Program consists of 127 credit hours distributed among the natural sciences, social sciences, general education, humanities, nursing, and electives.
 Courses include content and practice experiences related to professional issues, theory, research/evidence based practice, policy, management, leadership, aging, pathophysiology and health assessment and community/population health.
-Faculty serves as educators, mentors, and professional career advisors to facilitate academic success.
+Faculty serve as educators, mentors, and professional career advisors to facilitate academic success.

-The program is offered as a cohort, using an online format.
+The program is offered using an online format.
 The program is designed to advance the professional status of registered nurses, preparing them as future leaders who provide safe and competent care to people from diverse cultures.
 The goals of the program are to provide students with knowledge, skills, and competencies to facilitate career advancement and to assume new roles in the nursing profession.
 This program supplements and builds upon the core nursing knowledge and skills which all R.N.s achieve prior to licensure.
 NYIT offers a wide range of courses in the liberal arts and sciences to enhance and broaden the learning experience for the adult learner.

 Key Attributes of NYIT’s Nursing R.N.–B.S.
-Completion Program
+Completion Program:

 - Students are assigned a faculty advisor for the length of the program

-- A program that builds on the licensed R.N.s previous education and experience, emphasizing the AACN Essentials of baccalaureate Nursing Education
+- A program that builds on the licensed RN’s previous education and experience, emphasizing the AACN Essentials of Baccalaureate Nursing Education

 - A program that facilitates career advancement through a dynamic curriculum that prepares the nurse for emerging roles and competencies